Teaching Mathematics Concentration

 Requirements

-Along with the above courses, students choose two from the following:
+Along with the above courses, students choose two courses from the following:

-The Teaching Mathematics concentration also requires two “capstone” courses, taken in the final year of study:
+The Teaching Mathematics concentration also requires the following two capstone courses, taken in the final year of study:

 Students who plan to enter the Single Subject Credential in Mathematics program should also take the following Secondary Education courses, which are prerequisites for the credential program: